-The rise of digital marketplaces, social media shopping, and eCommerce continue to drive increased demand for popular brands to make their products available through social media marketplaces.
+The rise of digital marketplaces, social media shopping, and eCommerce continues to drive increased demand for popular brands to make their products available through social media marketplaces.

-This exact reason led Facebook to create Facebook Shops for eCommerce businesses looking to create online storefronts through Facebook and Instagram.
+This exact reason led Facebook to create a Facebook Shop for eCommerce businesses looking to create online storefronts through Facebook and Instagram.
 With mobile eCommerce expected to reach a $3.56 trillion value in 2021, it’s clear why this is the focus today.
-Facebook Shops is free to use, giving companies the opportunity to add their products to the most popular social networks available.
+Facebook Shop is free to use, allowing companies to add their products to the most popular social networks available.

-Let’s dive into the benefits of Facebook Shops for your international brand, how a Facebook Shop differs from an Instagram Shop, and examples of both in practice.
+Let’s dive into the benefits of a Facebook Shop for your international brand, how a Facebook Shop differs from an Instagram Shop, and examples of both in practice.